top of page

 Enjoy the VERY large complex on foot before taking a quick walk from the pyramids over to La Gruta.
 Literally "cave" in Spanish, this is a great little touristy spot for outstanding cocktails and food in a cave setting.
 A nice and cool respite from the beating sun after a long morning of walking.

-You may also want to consider taking a tour instead of a taxi or public transportation.
+For more convenience, you may want to consider taking a tour instead of a taxi or public transportation.
 This tour offers early access to the pyramid complex, and a pretty cool tequila tasting experience.
-You get to try tequila, mezcal and even pulque - the "nectar of the gods".
-Even cooler?
-This tour is led by an archaeologist!

 Want something completely unforgettable?
 Try this hot air balloon ride over Teotihuacan.